 See Related: Best Travel Apps for Europe

 It is one of the best places to tour and enjoy a special day in Paris, mainly distinguished for its size, architecture, and antiquity.
-Contrary to popular belief, it has the most number of visitors of any attraction in the whole of France, with an estimated 12 million visitors annually.
+Not surprisingly, it brings the most visitors of any attraction in France with an estimated 12 million visitors annually.

 Kids will love seeing the Gothic architecture, gargoyles, tall ceilings, and incredible stained glass windows.
 There are statutes, replicas, history lessons, and more just from walking around its halls.
-It is the eternal resting place of many significant French figures, such as presidents, as well as having seen coronations, desecrations, liberations, and its fair share of damage over the years, including as recently as 2019.
+It is the eternal resting place of many significant French figures, such as presidents, as well as has seen coronations, desecrations, liberations, and its fair share of damage over the years, including as recently as 2019.

-To get some great panoramic views of the city, you’ll have to climb the towers.
+To get some great panoramic views of the city, you can climb the towers.
 You can discover the hidden Notre-Dame treasury where valuable relics and holy objects important to French Catholics are stored.
 You’ll have to pay a small access fee to see the treasury.
 The crypt and treasure are included on the CityPass and the Paris Museum Pass.